zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 - HA settings are the same across both installations.
 - Each instance has its own configuration file (e.g. `zowe.yaml` file), and the HA and security settings are synchronized.
-- Onboarded services must be also be in high availability mode.
+- Onboarded services must also be in high availability mode.

 ## Upgrading installation with HA